 5 steps to develop an apprenticeship strategy

-With the introduction of the Apprenticeship Levy, apprenticeships are now being discussed in the Board Room as well as in the Training Room.
+Since the introduction of the Apprenticeship Levy, apprenticeships are being discussed in the Board Room as well as in the Training Room.
 Whether you have been delivering apprenticeships for years or are new to apprenticeship training, the levy provides an opportunity to develop a long term, business-led apprenticeship strategy.

 Employers should follow a clear process to ensure that they get value for their business: